 All luggage will be weighed in Maun, and any weight over the limit will be left in Maun.
 These restrictions are in place for your safety.
 Most airfields are at a higher elevation and in warm/hot climates.
 This, in addition to their physical size, reduces capacity on these flights.
 If you purchase items en route, you may need to arrange to have the items shipped back in order to remain within these limits.

 The weather in Botswana is generally pleasant throughout the year—warm to hot days with cool to warm nights.
-April is the beginning of the dry season and there is little chance of rain, low humidity, and plenty of sunshine, but note that early morning game drives will be cold, so dress accordingly.
+March is right before the beginning of the dry season, so there is a small chance of rain, low humidity, but plenty of sunshine.
+Please note, that early morning game drives and late evenings will be cold, so dress accordingly.

 |Johannesburg, South Africa||73ºF (23ºC)||46ºF (8ºC)|